SK-Hardwired/nv_hevc_hdr_patcher/README.md

 # NVENC HEVC Stream Patcher.
 Add missing HDR metadata (VUI and SEI)
-Tiny python script and binary (Win) adding/altering basic HDR metadata (SEI and SPS VUI) to raw HEVC streams from NVENC encoder
+Tiny python script and binary (Win) adding/altering basic HDR metadata (SEI and SPS VUI) to raw HEVC streams from NVENC encoder.
+This app not re-encode video!
+So works very fast.

 Written on python 3.5-3.6